cosmos/developer-portal/ida-customizations/ida-course/exercise-week2.md

 **Coding Exercise 1** is now accessible in your personal repo, found [here](https://git.academy.b9lab.com/ida-p5-final-exam/student-projects), in our Academy Gitlab server.

-To complete this exercise, in effect all you need is to adjust one line of code.
+To complete this exercise, in effect, all you need is to adjust one line of code.
 An experienced developer can tackle it in 5 minutes.

 <HighlightBox type="note">